-Except for the following situations, all financial liabilities are measured at amortized cost using the effective interest method :
+Except for the following situations, all financial liabilities are measured at amortized cost using the effective interest method:

-- A. Financial liabilities at fair value through profit or loss are financial liabilities held for trading or financial liabilities designated as at fair value through profit or loss on initial recognition.
+- (A).
+Financial liabilities at fair value through profit or loss are financial liabilities held for trading or financial liabilities designated as at fair value through profit or loss on initial recognition.
 A financial liability is classified as held for trading if it is incurred principally for the purpose of repurchasing it in the near term.
 Derivatives are also categorized as financial liabilities held for trading unless they are financial guarantee contracts or designated and effective hedging derivatives.
-Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss on initial recognition : - (a) They are hybrid (combined) contracts ; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognizing the gains and losses on them on different bases ; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy. - B. Financial liabilities at fair value through profit or loss are initially recognized at fair value.
+Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss on initial recognition: - a.
+They are hybrid (combined) contracts of embedded derivative; and the master contract is not an asset within the scope of IFRS 9; or - b.
+They eliminate or significantly reduce a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognizing the gains and losses on them on different bases; or - c.
+They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy. - (B).
+Financial liabilities at fair value through profit or loss are initially recognized at fair value.
 Related transaction costs are expensed in profit or loss.
-These financial liabilities are subsequently remeasured at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss. - C. For a financial liability designated as at FVTPL, the amount of changes in fair value attributable to changes in the credit risk of the liability is presented in other comprehensive income and will not be subsequently reclassified to profit or loss.
+These financial liabilities are subsequently remeasured at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss. - (C).
+For a financial liability designated as at FVTPL, the amount of changes in fair value attributable to changes in the credit risk of the liability is presented in other comprehensive income and will not be subsequently reclassified to profit or loss.
 The remaining amount of changes in the fair value of that liability is presented in profit or loss.
-If this accounting treatment related to credit risk would create or enlarge an accounting mismatch, all changes in the fair value of the liability are presented in profit or loss. - (2) Derecognition of financial liabilities
+If this accounting treatment related to credit risk would create or enlarge an accounting mismatch, all changes in the fair value of the liability are presented in profit or loss. - B. Derecognition of financial liabilities the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.

 The Company derecognizes a financial liability when, and only when, it is extinguished-i.e., when the obligation is discharged or cancelled or expires.
-The difference between the carrying amount of a financial liability derecognized and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.
+The difference between the carrying amount of a financial liability derecognized and